Lion Rock: Cultural references

-After World War II and Communists' victory in the Chinese Civil War, many people who fled to Hong Kong from Mainland China lived in squatters in Kowloon, where the Lion Rock is clearly visible.
+After World War II and Communists' victory in the Chinese Civil War, many people who fled to Hong Kong from mainland China lived in squatters in Kowloon, where the Lion Rock is clearly visible.
 The lives of the era, during which Hong Kong was rebuilt from poverty, was depicted by the RTHK in the 1974 TV series Below the Lion Rock.
 The TV series featured some of the early work of now-famous film directors such as Ann Hui.
 Its theme song "Below the Lion Rock", sung by Cantopop star Roman Tam, is considered to represent the spirit of the Hong Kong people.
-The name of the series and its eponymous theme song has since been connected to the "Lion Rock Spirit" (獅子山下精神), used to refer to Hong Kong as a whole.
+The name of the series and its eponymous theme song has since been connected to the "Lion Rock Spirit" (獅子山精神), used to refer to Hong Kong as a whole.

 The second version of the government-sponsored Brand Hong Kong contains a silhouette of the Lion Rock.
 According to the brand, the Lion Rock represents "the Hong Kong people's 'can-do' spirit".

 A banner that reads in Chinese “我要真普選” (I want real universal suffrage) was hung up near the head of the 'Lion' on 23 October 2014 to show support for 2014 Hong Kong protests.
 The banner was removed by the government on the next day.